mclemente/about-face/readme.md

 -   If a token is not facing down just edit the rotation in Token Config > Image.
 -   Closing the Token Configuration will erase a token's indicator.
 This is due to Foundry redrawing the token whenever its configuration is changed.
+-   If you are using Mirroring and Vision Angles, use the Lock Rotation setting for the vision to stick to the token's facing.
+This is due to Foundry drawing the token's vision based on its rotation, which isn't specifically changed when mirroring.

 ## Troubleshooting